Beyond Pedro J: the other illegal pools in the Balearic Islands

 Cala Sant Esteve (es Castell)

-The Directorate of Coasts has been resolving the allegations presented by the owners of small houses located on the beachfront in Cala Sant Esteve, in El Castell, after the extension of concessions that expired in 2018 was denied.
-These are buildings that in Menorca are called 'sidewalk houses' and have a certain traditional constructive typology.
-With this argument, owners and often also the local or island administration try to cover up what is an illegality.
-Coasts has ordered the demolition of at least five properties because for eight years they have not had any authorization to occupy public land.
-The Directorate argues that residential use is not compatible with this type of space and makes it very clear that these buildings obstruct passage.
-If the demolition is not voluntarily carried out within the set deadline, the Administration itself will carry it out subsidiarily, to restore the public coastline free.
+The Coastal Demarcation has been resolving the allegations presented by the owners of small houses located on the seafront in Cala Sant Esteve, in El Castell, after the extension of concessions that expired in 2018 was denied.
+These are buildings that in Menorca are called 'sidewalk huts' and which have a certain traditional constructive typology.
+With this argument, owners and often also the local or insular administration try to cover up what is an illegality.
+Coastal Demarcation has ordered the demolition of at least five properties because they have not had any authorization to occupy public land for eight years.
+The Demarcation argues that residential use is not compatible with this type of space and makes it very clear that these buildings obstruct passage.
+If the demolition is not voluntarily carried out within the fixed period, the Administration itself will carry it out subsidiarily, to restore the public coastline free.

 Talamanca